 CannaTech is dedicated to minimizing the environmental impact of our global conferences.
-For the first time in Cape Town, when our guests bought tickets to CannaTech, they were able to opt-in to purchase a carbon offset neutralizing the environmental impact of their flights.
+For the first time, when guests bought tickets to our Cape Town event, they were able to opt-in to purchase a carbon offset neutralizing the environmental impact of their flights.
 These offset purchases have been transferred to the Giant Flag project in South Africa.
 So what does all of this mean?
 We’ve been getting some questions about carbon offsetting and what it means, so today we are laying out all the info on the Giant Flag and CannaTech.

 The Giant Flag is a new model of ecologically mindful economic stimulus for previously disadvantaged communities and a celebration of the spirit of South Africa and her people.

 The term ‘carbon footprint’ refers to the total amount of greenhouse gases (GHGs) produced to support human activity.
 The impact of GHG emissions, or global warming potential (GWP), is expressed in equivalent tons of carbon dioxide (CO2e) released over a hundred years.

 Today, we know that the GHGs produced by human industry are causing serious environmental damage.
 The global commitment to reducing the carbon footprint of our activities will directly impact the survival of our planet – and the cannabis industry shares in this responsibility.

 To answer this question, we enlisted the help of experts.

 Eyal Biger founded the Good Energy Initiative, a Climate Changing Social Enterprise, in 2006.
 The Initiative develops unique and innovative projects for the implementation of sustainable technologies and environmental performance while achieving social gains.
 The project combines practical ecology with education and publicity with the fundamental goal of increasing human commitment to environmental protection.
 Eyal helped us understand the carbon cost of CannaTech, and also advised us on how to neutralize this cost.